learningequality/kolibri-docs/docs/manage/command_line.rst

 This command will move the 2 subfolders ``databases`` and ``storage``, from their default location inside the ``.kolibri/content`` folder in your device's home directory, to a new location you specified in the command.

-Change the Location of ALL Kolibri Files
+Change the location of ALL Kolibri files
 ****************************************

 If you want to change the directory where all of Kolibri's runtime files are located, together with the imported channels, you need to change the environment variable called ``KOLIBRI_HOME`` to the path of your choice.